Primary hyperparathyroidism is state of high levels of parathyroid hormone due to unregulated overproduction of parathyroid hormone.

 Because the bones have been thinned and weakened, slight trauma, even under physiological loads can lead to fractures.

-Under effect of increased parathyroid hormone, marrow turns fibrous and anemia may result.
+Under the effect of increased parathyroid hormone, marrow turns fibrous and anemia may result.

 These tumors are not actually tumors but are localized accumulations of hemorrhage and blood pigments and reactive masses of osteoclasts in a spindle-cell stroma.
 This is formed where bone resorption has been thorough.
 Healing may occur by fibrous tissue replacement, or the center may liquefy, and a bone cyst remains.